 - AI-Assisted Annotation

-The Clara Train 4.0 release is based on NVIDIA’s container for PyTorch release 21.02 with support for NVIDIA Ampere GPUs.
-Here is a list of changes and additions in this version as well as links to key features:
+The Clara Train 4.1 release is based on NVIDIA’s container for PyTorch release 21.10 with support for NVIDIA Ampere GPUs.
+Here is a list of changes and additions in this version:

-The back end has been updated with MONAI, the Medical Open Network for AI and uses the PyTorch Ignite training loop.
-Please see Converting from Clara 3.1 to Clara 4.0 for details on converting artifacts from previous versions of Clara Train.
+The back end has been updated with MONAI v0.8, and the configurations have been changed to be more flexible and support future changes in MONAI.
+Please see Upgrading from previous versions of Clara Train for details on converting artifacts from previous versions of Clara Train.

 Digital pathology in an example MMAR is now available including optimized data loading using cuCIM, which can tile large datasets on-demand and process them through a CUDA-enabled pipeline.
 It includes a trained fully convolutional classification network that works with whole-slide images.
 Along with other features in Clara, you can achieve up to a 10x speedup in training compared to other pathology pipelines.

 For Jupyter Notebooks with detailed examples, see Notebooks for Clara Train SDK